-The Songkran Festival (pronounced sǒŋ.krāːn) is the equivalent of the western New Year and is celebrated for three days from April 13 to April 15.
-The name itself comes from the Sanskrit word Samkranti meaning “Astrological passage”.
+The Songkran Festival (pronounced sǒŋ.krāːn) is the traditional Thai New Year celebration.
+The name itself comes from the Sanskrit word Samkranti meaning “astrological passage”.

-The New Year is synonymous with transformation and change.
-Most countries in the South and East of Asia share the same date for New Year.
+The Thai New Year is synonymous with transformation and change.
 The celebration respects the Buddhist and Hindu calendar and coincides with the rising of Aries on the astrological chart.

-At 2019 Songkran Festival in Thailand will be from April 13 (Saturday) to April 15 (Monday).
+This year the Songkran Festival will be celebrated from Saturday April 13 to Monday April 15.

 Different areas of Thailand have different traditions for the celebration.
 Koh Samui is located in the south where three major rules have to be respected during the duration of Songkran: